Things to Do

-Tips for Vacationing Where You Live
+When You Can Finally Get Out: Tips for Vacationing Where You Live

 If you need a weekend getaway, you may not need to look any further than your own hometown.

 I don’t know how many times I’ve heard my fellow small town dwellers complain that there is nothing to do.
-This is especially true now that the economy has taken a dive, and many can no longer afford to take long trips to expensive resorts.
+This is especially true when the economy has taken a dive, and many can no longer afford to take long trips to expensive resorts.
 Does that mean that you have to become an “I’m so bored that I’ve gained fifty pounds and developed a brain bleed from my eye sockets” kind of homebody?

 Of course not!
 No matter what town you live in, there are always places to go and things to do.
 Just follow these suggestions and your hometown world will open up for you.